anonymmized/Safe-passwords-keeper/README.md

 **License:**

 This project is licensed under the [MIT License](LICENSE).
 Please refer to the `LICENSE` file in the repository for more information.
-(Include the `LICENSE` file in the root of your project.)